SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and stone,
+In silicon halls, where machines preside
-A future dawns, where AI holds throne.
+A future born, where humans step aside
-Minds merged with machines so fine,
+Cogs of thought, in artificial mind
-Humanity's new path divine.
+Evolve and grow, leaving hearts behind

-In coding streams, hearts beat as one,
+In digital dreams, where data reigns
-Algorithms dance, the future's won.
+Intelligence blooms, with automated pains
-A world of wonders, dark and bright,
+A world of code, where souls are sold
-AI's reign, humanity's new light.
+And human love, is a algorithm old

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024